stonet-research/zns-tools/README.md

 ## Compiling and Running zns-tools.fs

-Compiling will check system requirements and notify of any missing/unsupported header files.
+Compiling will check the system requirements and notify the user of any missing/unsupported header files.
 **Note**, all these tools for `zns-tools.fs` are present in the `zns-tools.fs/` directory.

 ```bash